 - 1 piece (2 inches/5 cm) cinnamon stick

 - 2 tbsp Cointreau 25 mL

-- 1. Sprinkle 1⁄4 cup (50 mL) of the sugar over the bottom of slow cooker stoneware.
-Arrange the orange slices on top in overlapping layers, burying the cinnamon stick in the center.
-Sprinkle the remaining sugar evenly over the oranges.
+- 1. In slow cooker stoneware, combine honey and water.
+Stir well.
+Add oranges and toss well.
 Place a clean tea towel, folded in half (so you will have two layers), over top of stoneware to absorb moisture.